DIN-Foundation/bcs-ntnu-2021/meetings/2021-03-02-domain-experts-weekly.md

 *Location: https://meet.google.com/usf-xcei-ssr*

 ## Agenda
-- Rust programming, and how to attack scary problems.
+- Rust programming, and how to attack scary problems, battling with procrastination.

 ## Log